Arts, Media and Society (BA)

 What you will learn

-This three-year, English-taught Arts, Media and Society programme is a specialisation of the Leiden University’s Art History programme, which means that the first-year introductory courses are jointly offered to Arts, Media and Society students and Art History students.
-In the second and third year, you will explore a wide variety of contemporary cultural manifestations, ranging from artist collectives and community art to 3d printing, games and protest art, all of which you will learn to place in an art-historical context.
-You will also gain in-depth knowledge of new developments in contemporary arts and media forms, and you will explore the the cultural roles that arts and media play in today’s society.
+Arts, Media and Society is a three-year, English-taught specialisation within Leiden University's Art History programme.
+In the first year, Arts, Media and Society students and Art History students follow the same introductory courses.
+In the second and third year, you will study a wide variety of contemporary cultural manifestations, from artist collectives and community art to 3D printing, games and protest art.
+You will learn to place these in an art-historical context.
+You will also gain in-depth knowledge of new developments in contemporary art and media forms, and you will explore the cultural roles that arts and media play in today’s society.

 Learn academic and professional skills

 You will also acquire academic and professional skills.
-These include a wide variety of competences such as academic writing, presentations, research, working in teams, communication.
+These include a wide variety of competences such as academic writing, presentations, research, working in teams and communication.
 Many of those skills are sought after by employers and will be of use to you in your further career.

 Some of the courses in short